 The training program entitled ‘AP Chemistry Workshop’ (this workshop), was approved for 2 PLUs (20 hours) on 06/03/2014 and was listed on the GADOE Professional Learning website.
 However, the PLU system in Georgia has since been completely dismantled and discontinued, in favor of a system where schools and districts become responsible for their own teacher training/professional development without the need for any state interference.
 This means that vendors of professional development in GA (me, via this course), can no longer get any kind of state accreditation going forward since no such thing exists!
 The new system will require teachers to ask their school/district/system, if they will grant professional development credit for this course.
 Since the state of GA used to give PLU’s/credit for this course, there is no reason to think that it should not attract such credit going forward – however, that is a question that must be resolved between the individual teacher and the individual school/district/system on a case by case basis.

 I am really busy this summer, and I worry about the time that I can commit to the course, do you have any advice?
 Yes!
 The course comes with a certificate of participation that lists formal attendance of 20 hours, but it’s a little more nuanced than simply that!
 Here’s some more detail.
 The course opens on a Sunday morning and runs through the following Saturday afternoon.
 All of the resources and discussions groups are open during that seven day period for 24 hours, and you can take part in any part of the course that you choose over that time at your convenience.
 During the seven days, I monitor the discussion groups carefully, and respond to any questions as do the other people in the course.
 Over the seven days, the delegates are contributing and are taking part in the discussions and the exercises.
 The course will remain “open”, even after the seven day period, BUT the richness of discussion in the groups inevitably drops off, as people get back to their normal, daily routines.
 You can always contact me with questions at any time, including long after the course has finished.
 I usually leave the course open for several months after it formally ends.
-During that seven-day period, I offer six, synchronous, 1-hour meetings.
-These occur at two different times (usually one AM and one PM), on three separate days during the course.
+During that seven-day period, I offer synchronous, 1-hour meetings.
+These occur at two different times (usually one AM and one PM), on separate days during the course.
 These meetings do NOT deliver any of the content per se, so if you cannot make it to the meetings you actually miss nothing, other than the discussion that happens within them amongst the attendees.
+The meetings are recorded.